 Email harvesters love to scrape role account addresses from websites.
 Your ESP knows this and watches your list for a high concentration of these accounts.
 Send to too many and your reputation will suffer.
 Also, blacklist operators use role accounts as bait.
 Send to one of these spamtrap addresses and enter a world of pain.

 What should you do about role accounts?
 Have a plan!

 You need to have a strategy in place to deal with role accounts.
 A skilled email hygiene provider can help you identify the ones that might cause problems.
 And then you can:

 - Segment the role account addresses you wish to send transactional emails and manually sign them up with your ESP if necessary.

-- Send the remaining role accounts a request to sign-up for your list with a personal email address.
+- Send the remaining role-based addresses a request to sign-up for your list with a personal email address.
 It’s best to do this soon after their initial registration when you’re fresh in their mind.

-Want to learn more about email list hygiene?
+Want to learn more about email validation and list hygiene?
 Check out our guide below.